sanderslab/magellanmapper/README.md

 ```

 - This script by default will:
-  - Archive the Clrbrain Git directory and `scp` it to the server, using your `.pem` file to access it
+  - Archive the MagellanMapper Git directory and `scp` it to the server, using your `.pem` file to access it
   - Download and install ImageJ/Fiji onto the server
   - Update Fiji and install BigStitcher for image stitching
-- To only update an existing Clrbrain directory on the server, add `-u`
+- To only update an existing MagellanMapper directory on the server, add `-u`
 - To add multiple files or folders such as `.aws` credentials, use the `-d` option as many times as you'd like

 Setup drives on a new server instance: